This post was reviewed and updated on July 8, 2020

-“Every dentist has unique needs and comes to us at different points in their careers; they may be ready to expand their practice, want to invest in new equipment, need an injection of cash flow, or need some relief from debt,” says Zach Raus, the president of lending at Bankers Healthcare Group (BHG), which specializes in financing for healthcare professionals.
+“Every dentist has unique needs and comes to us at different points in their careers; they may be ready to expand their practice, want to invest in new equipment, need an injection of cash flow, or need some relief from debt,” says Zach Raus, President, Lending Division, at Bankers Healthcare Group (BHG), which specializes in financing for healthcare professionals.

 Options for Dental Practice Loans

-Nav partners with leading small business lenders that provide general business and equipment loans to dentists and other small business owners.
-We’re listing some of these lenders below, as they may offer loans or lines of credit you can use to help run your business.
+Nav partners with leading small business lenders that provide general business and equipment loans to dentists and other dental practice owners.
+We’ve listed some of these lenders below, as they may offer small business loans, working capital loans, or lines of credit you can use to help run your business.
 We’re also highlighting several lenders that have specialized medical or dental practice loans.

 Bankers Healthcare Group

-SmartBiz offers online bank loans, SBA loans, and financing from non-bank lenders.
+SmartBiz offers online bank loans, SBA loans, and real estate financing.
 The wide variety of options means you may be able to find a type of financing and offer that suits your needs, although the company doesn’t specifically work with healthcare professionals.